 - The Environmental Health Division is led by the Environmental Health Director and Administrative Unit.

 - Environmental Health is made up of 5 Branches, each performing different functions and services.
-The Branches include District Surveillance and Enforcement, Specialized Surveillance and Enforcement, Environmental Protection, Toxicology and Environmental Assessment, and Division Support.
+The Branches include District Inspection, Specialized Surveillance and Enforcement, Environmental Protection, Toxicology and Environmental Assessment, and Division Support.

 - Environmental Health staff is comprised mostly of Environmental Health Specialists (EHSs), commonly known as "Health Inspectors".
 The State of California mandates that only qualified, trained professionals may perform the duties within the scope of this field.
 Our staff of professionals have backgrounds in the sciences including chemistry, physics, biology, microbiology, mathematics and environmental health.